 5. Direct Selling

 When you have a dedicated audience, there’s nothing more effective than directly promoting your product or service.
+Use Clubhouse for business effectively and promote your offerings through your conversations.
 Don’t have something of your own to sell?
 Not a problem!
 You can still earn money when you engage with your audience by participating in affiliate programs that are relevant to your niche or area of expertise.

 Try to stay true to your brand and not get caught up in any gimmicky products or services.
 Focus on your goals and what you do best, and try to only associate with brands that complement your experience or general message.